ASTRONOMY AND PHYSICS ADVISING TIPS

 For a less formal introduction to the courses offered within the department, select one of the following links:

 Some of the best education a young scientist can obtain occurs outside the classroom, and the department provides a variety of extracurricular opportunities with this in mind.
-Independent research with a faculty colleague is required for the degree in physics, and many of our majors go well beyond the minimum requirements, spending summers at Union or at national laboratories doing research.
+Independent research with a faculty colleague is encouraged for the degree in astronomy, and many of our majors go well beyond the minimum requirements, spending summers at Union or at national laboratories doing research.
 The results of these student research projects have been presented at national and international conferences, and in student-coauthored articles for scientific journals.
 The department also maintains an active colloquium series to help keep students and faculty in touch with exciting developments